How many forests should my Security database have?

 We have seen incidents where customers attached more than one Security forest either intentionally or inadvertently (scripting bug or user error) and run into issues while detaching them.

-Most of the issues are rebalancer related.
-Since the rebalancer is 'on' for all databases by default, when a new forest is attached, the database would automatically redistribute the content across all attached forests.
-This is expected behavior and how the rebalancer normally works.
-However, problems arise when forests are detached without first retiring them.
-This is generally true for any database, but it is particularly problematic when dealing with the Security database.
+When the database rebalancer is enabled for the database (default setting) and when a new forest is attached, the database will automatically redistribute the content across all attached forests.
+Problems can then arise when security forests are detached without preserving their content.
+This is true for any database, but is problematic when dealing with the Security database.

-When a Security database forest is detached without first retiring it, a portion of the Security documents are effectively removed from the database - which causes users to be locked out of the cluster (in this case, please contact MarkLogic Support to help with the repair).
+When a Security database forest is detached without first retiring it (and verifying documents are moved out of it), some Security documents will be removed from the database.
+This may lead to users being locked out of the cluster or render the cluster unusable.
+If this occurs on your MarkLogic cluster, please contact MarkLogic Support to help with the repair.